 Glasgow Vintage and Flea Market

 Take your shopping prowess to the East of the city and visit the Glasgow Vintage and Flea Market to bag yourself a bargain.
-Hosted within the Barras Art and Design centre, a unique and modern venue space, the Glasgow Vintage and Flea Market is not just a fantastic shopping experience, but offers a wide selection of food options making it a great day out for everyone.
+Hosted within Saint Luke's and The Winged Ox, a unique, beautifully restored Parish Church, the Glasgow Vintage and Flea Market is not just a fantastic shopping experience, but offers a wide selection of food options making it a great day out for everyone.
 Whether you are looking to put your 'Cash in the Attic' skills to the test, or simply want to pick up a unique gift, this market has you covered.

 For the real Glasgow experience, and even if you are not a keen shopper, the world famous Barras market situated in the Gallowgate in the east end of the city, is well worth a visit.
 No matter your budget, savvy shoppers are sure to find something to suit all tastes.
 From fashion to white goods and everything in between the Barras sells it all.
 If you get peckish, why not try their famous homemade donuts too.
 Just follow your nose.